QuestMetal/FileMaker/FileMakerDoc.md

 7. Select where to save the file and the file name
 8. Open Microsoft Excel
 9. In Microsoft Excel open the file you saved in step 7.

+##Shop Payroll Worksheet##
+This report shows the hours worked for each person in the shop for the last two weeks from the date selected.
+Hours are broken down by employee, week number, and position.

+1. Main Menu click Reports
+2. Click Weekly tab
+3. Click Shop Payroll Worksheet
+4. Enter / Select the last day for the payroll ( should be a Friday )
+5. Click Continue
+6. Click Continue
+7. Select desired print options
+8. Click Print

 #Git#
 git repository git://github.com/QuestMetal/FileMaker